Download the Handbook

 A: That depends.
 Most law schools and medical schools ask that you provide conduct involvement information on their applications.
 Oftentimes the Department of Student Rights and Community Standards is asked for conduct information about applicants.
 Usually an individual's conduct history is an issue only when they have been involved in a very serious incidents or numerous lesser incidents.

 A: Yes, any member of the Brandeis Community (faculty, staff, student) can refer another student.
-In fact, any person anywhere on Earth may file a good-faith referral against a Brandeis student.
-A person considering such a referral should understand that their in-person participation may be required if there is a hearing.
+In fact, any person anywhere on Earth may file a good-faith report against a Brandeis student.
+A person considering such a report should understand that their in-person participation may be required if there is a formal adjudication.

 A: The Department of Student Rights and Community Standards is involved in ongoing education and programing efforts regarding our community standards and conflict resolution procedures.
 Please give us a call at (781) 736-5070.

 A: A peer judgment-based system is of vital importance when talking about student conduct at Brandeis.
 Students are expected to be involved in the Brandeis Community, and thus it is paramount that students have a voice in this process.
 At the heart of this process is the Student Conduct Board, a panel composed of students, staff, and faculty that hears cases of alleged student misconduct.
 Note: The Special Examiner's Process is not a peer judgment process.

 A: Students who are accused of a very serious infraction may be restricted or suspended from the residence halls, the University or certain buildings or areas pending the review or final disposition of their case or referral.
 The decision to suspend/restrict on an interim basis is made by the Dean or the Dean's designee and communicated to the student.
 The student has an opportunity to meet with the Dean/designee to discuss and review any interim action (see Section 22 of Rights and Responsibilities).